Funding opportunity

 What types of challenges should MRC CoREs tackle?

-MRC CoRE challenges are:
+MRC CoRE challenges will:

-• bold, ambitious, and innovative, and address a gap or opportunity which is not being adequately addressed elsewhere
+• be bold, ambitious, and innovative, and address a gap or opportunity which is not being adequately addressed elsewhere

 • address substantial unmet needs in understanding or modifying human health and disease

-• aligned to the MRC mission
+• be aligned to the MRC mission

 MRC CoRE challenges will be achieved through: